Future-forward. Sophisticated. Visionary. Unprecedented.

-While Nanodyssey is an impossible journey in the nanoscopic dimension, users’ natural immersion and sustained sense of presence are pivotal.
-In order to deliver a highly engaging experience, we defined VR design principles, and integrated learnings from HCP-centric ethnographic research.
-In our design approach, the "Place Illusion” (Slater 2009) principle prioritizes natural FOV, congruent sensory modalities, intuitive and naturalistic interactability, and depth cues.
-For consistency and to reinforce immersion, we opted for a diegetic approach of UI design that smoothly integrates warning signs or interactive cues directly to the world objects.
+While Nanodyssey is an impossible journey in the nanoscopic dimension, natural immersion and sense of real presence are pivotal.
+To deliver a highly engaging experience, we defined VR design principles and integrated learnings from ethnographic research.
+The "Place Illusion” principle (Slater 2009) prioritizes natural FOV, congruent sensory modalities, intuitive and naturalistic interactability, and depth cues.
+I opted for a diegetic approach of UI design that embeds interactive cues into the VR world for consistency and to reinforce immersion.

 Another priority was to design an interaction system supportive of seamless self-embodiment in VR.
-VE and VR research demonstrated that the perception of body ownership in a virtual world does not necessarily rely on having a virtual body (Morignat, Hyperlivings, 2009).
-Sense of presence is sustained as long as it remains preserved from non-diegetic stimuli and VR systemic issues (low latency, non congruence of sensory modalities, etc).
-To support intuitive, naturalistic and seamless interactions in VR, we focused on creating a rich omnidirectional soundscape evocative of naturalistic physical outputs.
-The attention to sound effect design supported the sensory substitution of physical responses with audio cues able to stimulate the sense of presence in a dimensional world that users’ can affect.
-Our semiotic research resulted in creating an audioscape of naturalistic and organic ambient and user-triggered sounds that seamlessly support interaction fidelity.
+Perception of body ownership in a virtual world does not necessarily rely on having a virtual body (Morignat, Hyperlivings, 2009).
+Sense of presence is sustained as long as it remains preserved from non-diegetic stimuli, and VR systemic issues (such as low latency and non-congruence of sensory modalities).
+Supportive of intuitive, naturalistic and seamless interactions in VR, a rich omnidirectional soundscape evocative of naturalistic physical outputs, stimulates the sense of presence through interaction fidelity.